atowey01/aislingtowey/README.md

 <h3>Overview</h3>
-Below I have included code and commentary on various analyses I have completed both in R and Python.<br/>
+Below I have included links to code and commentary on analyses I have completed both in R and Python.<br/>

 <hr>
 <br/>